 Dr. Stuckey enjoys many varied hobbies and pursuits.
 Some favorites include ultimate Frisbee, disc golf, soccer, chess, and reading outside of work.
 He also pretends to play the guitar, but aspires to play for real before the next three years are over.
-Most important of all, Nathan is happily engaged to Melissa as of June 29th, 2013, and considers himself the luckiest man in the world.
+Most important of all, Nathan is happily married to his wife, Melissa, and considers himself the luckiest man in the world.

 Back to Top

 Philip Verel, MD

 Dr. Verel was raised in Ocala, Florida.
 After earning a chiropractic degree from Palmer College of Chiropractic in Davenport, Iowa, he owned and operated a chiropractic clinic for over 10 years.
 He realized after helping numerous patients with musculoskeletal issues that he wanted a broader scope of practice.
 He knew family medicine would fulfill his dream to provide comprehensive care to his patients.
 Philip returned to medical school and earned his M.D. from Ross University in May 2013.
 At Ross he served in the student government as a health & environmental representative and as an EMT.
 Prior to receiving his chiropractic degree, he received emergency medical training in the United States Army Reserve where he was trained as a combat medic and fulfilled a 6 year military obligation.
 He is excited to be part of the family medicine residency team at TMH.